dsprenkels/randombytes/README.md

 `randombytes` takes two arguments:
 1. A pointer to the buffer
-2. The length of the byffer in bytes
+2. The length of the buffer in bytes

 The function will always return an `int` which will be `0` on success.
 The caller _must_ check this.
 If some kind of error occured, `errno` MAY contain a